 Meet the Governors

-Helen Reading – Chair of Governors
+Helen Reading – Chair of Governors and Foundation Governor

 Stuart was appointed a Foundation Governor in September 2015.
 He retired from full-time employment in 2014 and now runs a small consultancy business for General Medical practice.
 He has already attended a number of school assemblies and has been delighted to observe the caring and happy ethos of the school coupled with excellent educational standards.
 He hopes that his broad experience of both business and general medical practice will make a tiny contribution to the governance of the school.

-Alex Kolb – head of school
+Alex Kolb – Head of School and Staff Governor

 Adam trained as a classical pianist before pursuing a career in teaching.
 He has taught in both primary and secondary phases of education and is an experienced school leader.